avrilcoghlan/LittleBookofRBiomedicalStats/src/biomedicalstats.rst

                Disease Control
     Exposed       156    9421
     Unexposed    1531   14797

+The relative risk of having the disease given exposure is the probability of having the disease for people who were exposed to the treatment or environmental factor, divided by the probability of having the disease for people who were not exposed to that treatment or environmental factor.

 You can calculate the relative risk of having the disease given exposure in R, by using a function calcRelativeRisk().
 To be able to use this function, just copy the following code and paste it into R: